survive-the-century/survive-the-century/book/text/chapter_slow-economic-recovery-billionaires.md

 {% include variables %}

+The richest people in the world band together and donate vaccines to countries that need them.
+{:.leader-sentence}

+People erect statues in honour of their billionaire saviours.

+The rollout programmes aren’t very effective, though, because they’re optimized for PR rather than public health.
+Instead of taking months to roll out the vaccine, it takes two years.

 By the late 2020s, economies are battered.
 Countries need bold new economic-recovery plans.
 Different groups propose different solutions.
-{:.leader-sentence}

 Which economic proposal will your news site give the most time to?
 {:.choice-question}